PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

     mark is the Python console prompt.
-The `...` marks are continuation marks and are not something that you type into the console; they instead are *placed* there by the console to denote that the logical block is continuing; this is the convention of official Python documentation.
+The `...` marks are continuation marks and are not something that you type into the console; they instead are *placed* there by the console to denote that the logical block is continuing.
+This is the convention of official Python documentation.
 A colon initiates a logical block of code, and that logical block of code is indented four spaces.
 Comments begin with a pound sign (#).
 Lastly, a blank line terminates a logical block.
 The above lines of code will produce: